-- Pillow Whenever lying down or sleeping on your side, it is recommended you keep a pillow between your knees.
-This helps prevent crossing leas and rotating your leas inward. - Lying on your surgical incision should be avoided until it is well healed. - Your therapist will guide you on certain hip precautions for up to 6 weeks after surgery.

-These may include:

-- Do not cross your legs

-- Do not lift your knee higher than your hip, especially when seated

-- Do not turn your feet inward or outward

-- Do not bend over and pick up items

-- Do not bend over to tie your shoes or wash your feet in the shower

-- Avoid low toilets, chairs, and seats
+- Pillow: Whenever lying down or sleeping on your side, it is recommended you keep a pillow between your knees.
+This helps prevent crossing legs and rotating your legs inward.
+Lying on your surgical incision should be avoided until it is well healed. - Your therapist will guide you on certain hip precautions for up to 6 weeks after surgery.
+These may include: - Do not cross legs. - Do not left knee higher than hip, especially when seated. - Do not turn feet inward or outward. - Do not bend over and pick up items, tie shoes or wash feet in shower. - Avoid low toilets, chairs and seats.